A Winnie the Pooh Thanksgiving: Broadcast

-The special originally aired Thanksgiving Day 1998 at 8 pm on ABC.
+The special was originally aired Thanksgiving Day 1998 at 8 pm on ABC.
 It reaired every year on Thanksgiving until 2003.
 According to TVTango.com's ratings database, the first airing brought in a 3.8 household Nielsen rating.

 Home video

 The video has not been released by itself, with the exception of specially released tapes that were given to members of the Academy of Television Arts & Sciences for that year's show.
 It was released as part of the VHS cassette Winnie the Pooh: Seasons of Giving with the narrator's lines were redubbed by Laurie Main, and the ending scene was shortened down, along with select episodes of The New Adventures of Winnie the Pooh in 1999.